SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.4/Web_apps_Feature_Release_10.4.3.md

 <!-- MR 10.3.0 [CU12] - FR 10.4.3 -->

 When a large number of dashboard files were updated or deleted, the cache of the web APIs could re-initialize itself.
-In some cases, this would lead to an error, causing operations like retrieving a list of dashboards or updating a dashboard to fail.
+In some cases, this would lead to the web APIs to become unresponsive, causing operations like retrieving a list of dashboards or updating a dashboard to fail.

 #### Dashboards app: Problem when trying to cancel the deletion of a query [ID_38540]